 The courts will accept jurisdiction over the merits.
 However, if the underlying agreement supporting the claim is subject to arbitration or litigation in a foreign forum the courts will not assume jurisdiction.
 In such case validation proceedings must nonetheless be commenced as a formal requirement but they will immediately be stayed pending the outcome of the arbitration or foreign litigation.
-Arbitration or foreign litigation must be pursued without unreasonable delay.
+In case of maritime liens, the substantive proceedings can be commenced against the ship owner or the Master of the vessel.